Conformal duality of the nonlinear Schr\"odinger equation: Theory and applications to parameter estimation

 The explicit solutions of the stationary NLSE are obtained by direct integration of Eqs.~\eqref{eq:DGL:density} and \eqref{eq:DGL:Phase} in the region between two neighboring real roots.
 Consequently, oscillatory solutions of Eq.~\eqref{eq:DGL:density} occur between two neighboring simple real roots which define the minimum and maximum density of the oscillation as displayed by the three closed phase-space orbits in Fig.~\ref{fig:1}b which originate from the polynomial in Fig.~\ref{fig:1}a.

 Complex conjugate roots with finite imaginary parts can therefore not be the turning points of such solutions, but instead deform the resulting orbits spanned between other real roots as illustrated in Fig.~\ref{fig:1}e.
-Due to the finite order of $P$, there is thus only one oscillatory orbit possible for the polynomial shown in Fig.~\ref{fig:1}d.
+Due to the finite order of $P$, there is only one oscillatory orbit possible for the polynomial shown in Fig.~\ref{fig:1}d.

-For polynomials with a multiple root (shown in Fig.~\ref{fig:2}b for the case (0,0,1,2), solitonic and other more exotic solutions emerge~\footnote{See Supplemental Material at the end of the document for details on the conformal transformation of the NLSE and explicit expressions of the solutions discussed in context of the conformal reduction shown in Fig.~\ref{fig:2}.
-The Supplemental Material cites Refs.~\cite{bateman1953higher, milne1911elementary, byrd2013handbook}.}.
-In fact, the multiple root acts as a bifurcation point in phase space constituting a separatrix for the phase-space trajectories separating the two other solution classes~\cite{crosta2011bistability}.
+For polynomials with a multiple root (shown in Fig.~\ref{fig:2}b for the case (0,0,1,2)), solitonic and other more exotic solutions emerge~\footnote{See Supplemental Material for details on the conformal transformation of the NLSE, explicit expressions of the solutions discussed in Fig.~\ref{fig:2}, the connection of the conformal duality to Newtonian mechanics as well as details on the conformal fitting procedure and explicit results of the parameter estimation shown in Fig.~\ref{fig:3}.
+The Supplemental Material cites Refs.~\cite{bateman1953higher, milne1911elementary, dauxois2006physics, crosta2011bistability, byrd2013handbook}.}.
+In fact, the multiple root acts as a bifurcation point for the phase-space trajectories separating the two other solution classes~\cite{crosta2011bistability}.
 Moreover, there always exists a constant amplitude solution at the density value of the multiple root.

-Finally, the outer density regions which are restricted by only one real root typically lead to unbounded solutions with poles.
-For instance the light orange shaded region of the polynomial displayed in Fig.~\ref{fig:2}c yields such an unbounded solution~\cite{Note2}.
+Finally, the outer density regions which are restricted by only one real root typically lead to unbounded solutions.
+For instance, the light orange shaded region of the polynomial displayed in Fig.~\ref{fig:2}c yields such an unbounded solution~\cite{Note2}.

 Consequently, the sign of the discriminant $\Delta$ and thus the nature of the roots of $P$ not only determine the character and shape of the resulting solutions, but also the total number of different solutions for a given set of parameters.
 Indeed, according to Eq.~\eqref{eq:DGL:density} physically meaningful real solutions require $P(\sigma) > 0$ between the roots considered, in addition to any restrictions set by the boundary conditions of the system under study, while for $P(\sigma) < 0$ complex density solutions emerge.
 Hence, this approach enables a straightforward and systematic classification of all possible stationary solutions of higher-order NLSEs.